Gas Morphology of Milky Way-like Galaxies in the TNG50 Simulation: Signals of Twisting and Stretching: Shape Analysis

 \subsection{Shape Analysis Results}

 Here, using the LSIM algorithm described in Section~\ref{sec: LSIM}, we compute the shape parameters for all of the galaxies in our sample.
 Table~\ref{tab: median_percentile} summarizes the median and $16$th($84$th) percentile for shape parameters.
-From the top to bottom, we present the results for cold, warm, hot, and all gas, respectively.
+From top to bottom, we present the results for cold, warm, hot, and all gas, respectively.
 In addition, we computed and displayed the shape parameters for the stellar distributions and the DM halos with the LSIM algorithm for the sake of comparison (see Section~\ref{sec: comparison}).

 After obtaining the median values of the triaxiality parameter, $T$, for the gaseous distributions, we use the criteria from \citet{DMHaloMorph} (summarized in Table~\ref{tab: ellipsoid_type}) to classify the shape of the gaseous distributions.
-From the median $T$ values in Table~\ref{tab: median_percentile}, we find that cold gas, hot gas, and all gas distributions display triaxial ellipsoid morphologies.
-Interestingly, the warm gas is the only distribution type (including dark matter halos and stellar distributions) that have prolate ellipsoid morphologies.
+From the median $T$ values in Table~\ref{tab: median_percentile}, we find that cold gas, warm gas, hot gas, and all gas distributions typically display triaxial ellipsoid morphologies.

-We also present the median values of each shape parameter $s$, $q$, and $T$ and their standard deviations as a function of the galactic radius in Figure~\ref{fig: median_plot}.
-From top to bottom, the radial profiles of these shape parameters are shown for cold gas, warm gas, hot gas, and all gas where the columns correspond to $s$, $q$, and $T$ from left to right.
-Also overlaid on these plots (in grey) are the median and standard deviations of the shape parameters for the stellar distributions (top row) and the dark matter halos (remaining rows).
+We also present the median values for each shape parameter $s$, $q$, and $T$ and their 16th and 84th percentiles as a function of the galactic radius in Figure~\ref{fig: median_plot}.
+From top to bottom, the radial profiles of these shape parameters are shown for cold, warm, hot gas, and all gas where the columns correspond to $s$, $q$, and $T$ from left to right.
+Also overlaid on these plots are the median and 16th and 84th percentiles of the shape parameters for the stellar distributions (yellow, top row) and the dark matter halos (black, remaining rows).